Zh4o/jazzed/README.md

 ## 🏗️ Architecture Overview

-Jazzed is a polyglot (multi-language) distributed system designed for scalability and resilience.
-We use the best tool for the job: TypeScript for the frontend and Python for data-intensive backend services.
+Jazzed is a polyglot (multi-language) system designed for scalability and resilience.
+TypeScript for the frontend and Python for data-intensive backend services.
 For local development, all components are orchestrated via `docker-compose.yml`.

 *   **`ui` (Frontend)**: A React app where users build workflows and view results.
 Written in TypeScript.
 *   **`api` (Backend)**:  A Python (FastAPI) API that manages users, workflows, validates data, and delegates tasks to the worker.
 It serves as the single source of truth for the frontend.